 Enemas can be used to clear impaction from severe constipation and involves administering a solution such as water and sodium phosphate to clear the bowel.

 There are several medications available which can help prevent spasms of the bladder muscle, which can help reduce urgency and frequency incontinence associated with a neurogenic bladder; they belong to a group of medicines known as antimuscarinic or anticholinergic drugs.
 Below is a list of some medications that may be prescribed and links to more information.
 These medications are not suitable for some people so it’s important to check that it is safe for a patient to take these.

 Betmiga is an oral medication, which acts as a muscle relaxant and can be used to treat frequency and urgency if conservative methods or traditional anticholinergic medications haven’t worked.
-Some people experience side effects on this medication, you can find out how Betmiga works here.
+Some people experience side effects on this medication.

 Antimotility/ antidiarrheals such as loperamide, more commonly known as Imodium can be purchased over-the-counter.
 They work by slowing the gut transit making your stools firmer and pass less frequently.
 It is important not to use this medication if the person has diarrhoea with blood and/or mucus or has a temperature.
 Some people find that this type of medication increases pain and bloating in the stomach.

-This is an alternative form of long term catheterisation and involves a small surgical procedure to place a tube directly into your bladder through your abdomen.
+A suprapubic catheter is an alternative form of long term catheterisation and involves a small surgical procedure to place a tube directly into your bladder through your abdomen.
 Again you can attach the tube to a valve or a drainage bag.
-For more information of Suprapubic Catheters click here.

 A mitrofanoff is a continent stoma that is created using a small piece of your appendix of small bowel to create an opening low down on your abdomen or through your belly button.
 The opening will be connected to your bladder and a catheter can be inserted into the opening as a method to empty the bladder.